Yu Chien-hui

 Yu Chien-hui (余芊慧 (Yú Qiānhuì); born 8 May 1995) is a Taiwanese badminton player.

-Early life.
+Early life

 Yu started playing badminton in her youth at the suggestion of her mother, who thought it would help her myopia.
 By the time her eyesight improved, she had come to love the sport, and she kept playing through her school years, competing in national events even before graduating from Datong High School.
 During her high school career, she was chosen for the national trials for Asian and World Youth teams.
 She also reached the quarterfinals of the Singapore International tournament during this period.

-Adult career
+Achievements

 BWF World Tour (1 title, 2 runners-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.